Wednesday On-Campus Schedule

 Although UT OLLI NOVA provides an extensive learning experience, it also provides the backdrop for a variety of social activities for members.
 We believe that social interaction and friendship building are among the greatest benefits of this interactive program.

 All extracurricular activities are optional and require an additional, though nominal, cost.

 During each of the three sessions each program year, special field trips are planned to local and out-of-town sites.
-Many field trips are designed to enhance learning from lectures and seminars.
-Others are planned to explore the many historic sites in the Central Texas area, as well as local museums, art galleries and musical venues.
+Many field trips are designed to enhance learning from lectures and seminars while others are planned to explore the many historic sites in the Central Texas area, as well as local museums, art galleries, and musical venues.
 There is something for every interest.

 Special Interest Groups

 UT OLLI NOVA has several special interest groups (SIGs) made up of members with common interests.
 The range of possibilities is extensive.
 Our robust UT OLLI NOVA book club meets each month to discuss the latest new books and classic reads.
 Our happy hour group checks out all the latest restaurant and drinking establishments.
 “The Play’s the Thing Group” attends theatrical productions, and our “Exploring Austin Group” visits intriguing art and cultural venues that make Austin such a great place to live.